 3. Use power tools for more efficiency

-While the use of tools such as an orbital sander or a motorized polisher is not required, they do make the work more efficient.
+While using tools such as an orbital sander or a motorized polisher is not required, they make the work more efficient.
 Using tools makes the work much easier, which can help bring about an even better result.

 Making a homemade plywood boat is time-consuming.
 Consider using tools, especially if you want to save time.